 Visit our How to Awaken to Clutter in Your Home three-part blog post series for help finding clutter in your home.

 Bedrooms and Closets Places to Deep Clean

-Changing bedding to lighter ones and then wash the thick blankets.
-The purpose of spring cleaning is to get rid of the excess dust in your home.
+Changing bedding to lighter ones and then washing the thick blankets.
+Spring cleaning aims to get rid of the excess dust in your home.
 Blankets trap a lot of dust, so cleaning them every few months works well.
 But, if you can't make this time to clean your bedding, this time of year is great for this task.

 Shared Spaces to Deep Clean (Living Rooms / Dining Rooms / Kitchen)

 Dust the floor under furniture and move furniture around your rooms.
 Then get your carpets cleaned.
 You may be surprised that you may find something you had lost.
 My mom and I would do this task each spring, and we found it very therapeutic.
 It allowed us to let go of the winter woes and make room for the new springtime change.